Herbal Approaches To Modulating iNOS, IL-6, TNFA, COX-2, and IL-10

 Fenugreek

-Licorice - famous for raising low blood pressure, and we wonder why:).
-Each year over consumption of licorice results in a substantial number of ER admissions for high blood pressure!
+Licorice - famous also for its ability to raise blood pressure.
+Each year overconsumption of licorice results in a substantial number of ER admissions due to high blood pressure!

 Apigenin, Quercetin, Luteolin, Resveratrol, Myricetin, Diosmetin, Kampferol